stoklund/portable-simd/portable-simd.md

 ## Rounding modes

-Floating-point operations that need a *rounding mode* take a `RoundingMode` operand which can provide the rounding mode to use for the operation statically, or specify that the rounding mode configured in the dynamic floating-point environment should be used.
+Floating-point operations that need a *rounding mode* take a `RoundingMode` operand which provides the rounding mode to use for the operation.

 * `TiesToEven`: Round to nearest, ties towards even.
-* `TiesAway`: Round to nearest, ties away from zero.
 * `TowardPositive`: Round towards positive infinity.
 * `TowardNegative`: Round towards negative infinity.
 * `TowardZero`: Round towards zero.
-* `Dynamic`: Use the dynamically configured rounding mode in the floating-point environment.

-Nothing is specified about configuring the floating-point environment in this document.

 ## Default NaN value